ManifoldScholar/manifold-docs/_docs/reference/metadata.md

 ### Other

 **Copyright Status**.
 A means to describe where this material falls in the copyright landscape (e.g., Public Domain, Fair Use, In Copyright, Unknown)

+**Language**.
+Describes the primary language of which the text is composed in, using the ISO 639-1 abbreviations.

 **Tags**.
 Tags group and relate media to one another and can server as a mean to navigate among like materials.